 Sewing leathers or vinyl fabrics

-When sewing fabrics that may stick to the presser foot, such as leather or vinyl fabrics, replace the presser foot with the walking foot, non stick foot or roller foot.
+When sewing fabrics that may stick to the presser foot such as leathers or coated fabrics, change the presser foot to the non stick foot.
+The walking foot is also suitable for sewing some leathers or vinyl fabrics.